 Clay Holloway focuses his practice on patent litigation and appellate resolution covering a broad range of technologies.
-Mr. Holloway’s experience in district court litigation and appeals includes serving as lead counsel in numerous pharmaceutical and medical device cases.
-Those cases have also involved correspond Inter partes Review proceedings before the United States Patent and Trademark Office.
+Mr. Holloway’s experience in district court litigation and appeals includes serving as lead counsel in numerous pharmaceutical and medical device cases including two medical device cases resulting in combined jury verdicts of over $40 million dollars.
+On the defensive side, Mr. Holloway has represented a number of Fortune 100 companies as lead counsel in bench and jury trials and obtained favorable outcomes at all stage of those cases, including jury verdicts.
+His cases have also involved correspond Inter partes Review proceedings before the United States Patent and Trademark Office.
 In addition to his cases covering small molecule pharmaceuticals, orthopaedic devices, and cardiovascular implants and biologics, Mr. Holloway has handled matters on athletic footwear, technical textiles, carpet, and software systems and processes.
-He has appeared in over ten appeals to the Federal Circuit and argued seven times before that Court.
+He has appeared in over a dozen appeals to the Federal Circuit and argued over ten times before that Court.
 Mr. Holloway has prepared several amicus briefs to the United States Supreme Court and Federal Circuit on Generic Drug Settlements.

 Mr. Holloway also works extensively with the State Department of the United States and the National Center for Missing and Exploited Children on child abduction cases including serving as lead counsel in an appeal to the Eleventh Circuit.